 Almost four years after talks began, the sequel finally had a breakthrough.

 A Fast And Furious Director Came Aboard To Help Develop A Script

 In 2016, Justin Lin signed on to develop a script for the sequel after the project was first reported in 2014.
 The project isn’t aiming to be a direct sequel to the Michael Jordan classic.
 Instead, it will try and reboot the universe to create a new franchise.

 FootLocker Did An Ad For Space Jam’s 20th Anniversary

-In November 2016, a teaser trailer in the form of a Nike advertisement was released on Twitter under #MonstarsBack.
+A teaser trailer produced by Nike was unleashed on the world in November 2016 via Twitter with the hashtag #MonstarsBack.
 FootLocker filmed a 90-second ad to commemorate the film’s 20th anniversary.

 The spot featured Bugs Bunny and the Monstars, as well as All-Stars Blake Griffin and Jimmy Butler.
-Griffin also teamed up with the Looney Tunes, particularly Marvin the Martian for another commercial.
+Griffin had previously teamed up with Marvin the Martian for another commercial.
 We wouldn’t be surprised to see him in the sequel, too.
 From the looks of the commercials, it seemed to set up something bigger.